 From the body to the mind

 On the other side, the body also takes many decisions by himself without that much cognitive interference from your mind.
 For example, do you ever notice that your hand reaches automatically for your phone or candy on the table while hardly thinking about it?
-This type of body-mind decoupling can also lead to bad behavior but also to good behavior.
-One can make heroic saves with their body while hardly thinking about what you do.
+This type of body-mind decoupling can also lead to bad behavior and to good behavior.
+One can make heroic saves with their body while mostly depending on reflexes and intuition.
 In this training, we are going to make use of this capability of our body to make the connection between the mind and the body quite stronger.

 The coupling of mind and body

 You can visualize your mind and body like two streams of ongoing entities that perform certain actions over time.
 When they are coupled, your mind is connected to your body.
-So for example, when you say the things your mind wants to say, they are coupled.
+So for example, when you do directly what your mind thinks about doing, they are coupled.
+Or when you directly physically say the things your mind wants to say, they are coupled.
 You can also think first, wait a while and then say them.
-Then they are coupled, but not in synchrony (look at the figure).
+Then they are coupled, but not in synchrony (look at the figure below).
 If there is a delay in the mind to the body this could lead to undesired situations.
-But one could also not say them at all.
+But one could also not say the things the mind wanted to say.
 Then, there is a complete decoupling.
-You might be silent to that annoying aunt at the Christmas dinner but in your mind you might be swearing intensely to her.
+You might be silent (keep your mouth shut) to that annoying aunt at the Christmas dinner while your mind is swearing intensely at her.
 In psychology, they call it cognitive dissonance when your behavior conflicts with the attitude you have about the thing you are doing.
-But decoupling it isn’t necessarily a conflict, sometimes you might be just less mentally engaged to the things you do.
+But decoupling it isn’t necessarily a conflict, sometimes your mind thinks about different things than your body is doing.
 I believe that decoupling actually happens much more often than we realize.
 For example, we can think about deep stuff while walking, we can think about sexy people while dancing in the club, or think about eating while cooking.
-In habitual behavior, this coupling is often quite loose, in new behavior, we really “focus” (couple) our behavior with our mind.
+In habitual behavior, this coupling is often quite loose but in new behavior, we really “focus” (couple) our behavior with our mind.
 Both our body and our mind should then do similar things, which could be considered coupling; the alignment of the streams of energy.
 Coupling nor decoupling is either good or bad, it depends on the context which type of interaction is required.
 Therefore, one should ultimately focus on controlling the amount of coupling in each context.

 How to train with coupling?

 There are several ways to train the coupling of the body and the mind.
 One could cognitively change strengthening the mind by learning about things and understanding why to change behavior.
-But we won’t focus on this, as this is the usual way of training, which might not be enough after all.
-I rather focus on training the body in its behavior, to make it a stronger entity and make it more connected to the mind, let’s call this “body decisions”.
+But we won’t focus on this, as this is the usual way for therapists which lacks the involvement of the body.
+I rather focus on training the body in its behavior, to make it a stronger entity, and make it more connected to the mind, let’s call this “body decisions”.
 With body decisions, one could change behavior more easily without too much involvement of the mind.
 But one could also try to play directly on the coupling and decoupling of the body and the mind.
 Several exercises can either strengthen or loosen the coupling.
 Which exercises are most beneficial for you is something you have to choose.
 I might say, as every trainer would, try all the exercises!
 But honestly, do whatever you want.
 And this might also be the overall goal of this whole training: “Do whatever you want!”

 Playing with delay